Back

 • Complete Annual Emergency Drill

 Employers must train employees for emergencies, including conducting annual emergency drills as required by health and safety regulations.
-Conducting drills helps ensure awareness and effectiveness of emergency exit routes and procedures.
-Records of drill evaluations must be kept for documentation.
+These drills help confirm that staff are familiar with emergency procedures and know how to use evacuation routes effectively.

 Emergency Drill Evaluation